Monday, October 14, 2024

 Personal Energy: Your energy refers to your overall vibe, attitude, and demeanor.
 It encompasses your thoughts, feelings, and actions.
 If you want to attract certain qualities or experiences into your life, you must TRULY embody those qualities yourself.
 It's not easy - it takes work.
 Working with a mindset coach helped me tremendously here.

-Self-Reflection: This quote encourages self-reflection and self-awareness.
+Self-Reflection: This encourages self-reflection and self-awareness.
 It prompts you to examine the energy you're currently projecting and consider whether it aligns with what you truly desire in life.
 If you want to attract love, success, abundance, or happiness, you must first cultivate those qualities within yourself.
 Many people have gone through something major and can't seem to get out of that rut.
 Becoming aware of it is the first step!

 Authenticity: Being the energy you want to attract also emphasizes authenticity.
 It's not about pretending (don't be a fake) to be someone you're not, but rather about embodying the best version of yourself and aligning your actions and intentions with your desires.
 It takes work and consistency to pull this off.

-Mindset Shift: This quote can inspire a mindset shift (my goal here 😉) from a passive to an active approach to life.
+Mindset Shift: This quote inspire a mindset shift (my goal here 😉) from a passive to an active approach to life.
 Instead of waiting for positive things to come your way, you take ownership of your energy and actively cultivate the experiences you desire.
 Take action, move forward, disrupt the pattern.

 Positive Influence: By being the energy you want to attract, you not only improve your own life but also positively influence the environment and people around you.
 Your positive energy can uplift others and create a ripple effect of positivity.
 I have seen this first hand in just the way I go about life.
 When I do something epic like climb Mt Washington in the winter, I like to post it on social - not to boast, but to inspire someone else to take action.
 That's positive influence and It's also my way of being the energy I want to attract.